BigbrotherIG/Circle-53/README.md

 Circle-53 project

-Phonie is an app that vakidate the network provider of an user.
+Phonie is an app that validate the network provider of an user.